 Before they start laying, female chickens are fully pigmented with bright coloration of their eye ring, beak, legs, feet, and vent.
 However, the more eggs that they lay, the more bleached out they appear in those areas.
 As the hen ages and her production decreases, the pigmentation slowly comes back.

-Take for example the Barred Rock hen in the picture below, her legs and beak are almost white instead of the deep yellow they used to be.
+Take for example, the meat bird in the first picture below.
+This chicken is not laying and exhibits bright pigmentation of the legs and beak.
+In contrast, see how the Barred Rock hen in the second image differs.
+Her legs and beak are almost white instead of the deep yellow they used to be.
 This indicates that she is still producing plenty of eggs.

 It’s important to familiarize yourself with breed standards so that you know what color skin/ pigmentation is normal for your chickens.
 I recommend getting a copy of the APA Standard of Perfection.